drseergio/drseergio.github.com/source/_posts/2013-09-08-my-lucky-night-with-freenas-failure.markdown

 {% img right /images/chinese_monitor.jpg %}

-Once I've connected a handy [8" VGA monitor](http://dx.com/p/8-tft-lcd-car-reverse-rear-view-color-monitor-w-vga-bnc-cable-black-149114) I noticed SCSI driver related problems.
-As it turns out, the USB drive on which FreeNAS had been installed failed.
+Once I've connected a handy [8" VGA monitor](http://dx.com/p/8-tft-lcd-car-reverse-rear-view-color-monitor-w-vga-bnc-cable-black-149114) I noticed SCSI driver related problems in the kernel logs.
+As it turns out, the USB drive on which FreeNAS had been installed has failed.
 This monitor is really handy for troubleshooting problems with servers - small, easy to carry and occupies little space in the toolbox.
 The picture quality is god-awful but good enough for reading terminal output.

-I have been expecting the worse - that I would need to re-configure everything.
+I have been expecting the worst - that I would need to re-configure everything.
 After a quick search on the Internet I found out that FreeNAS keeps configuration in a SQLite database file on the 4th partition in `freenas-v1.db` file.
 A bleak hope ran through my mind.
 I've connected the flash disk to a Linux computer and started poking around.
 All I needed to do was to compile UFS file-system support in kernel and then mount the partition with:

 `mount -r -t ufs -o ufstype=44bsd /dev/sdc4 /tmp/mm`